 The State of North Carolina has developed a North Carolina Consolidated Plan.
-This plan is a guide that describes our State process for participation, inclusion, and consulting with other public and private agencies that provide assisted housing, health services, social and fair housing services such as the NC Department of Health and Human Services Division of Aging and Division of Public Health, the NC Housing Finance Agency, the Department of Commerce's CDBG program and other entities.
+This plan is a guide that describes the State of North Carolina's process for participation, inclusion, and consulting with other public and private agencies that provide housing assistance, health services, social and fair housing services such as the NC Department of Health and Human Services Division of Aging and Division of Public Health, the NC Housing Finance Agency, the Department of Commerce's CDBG program and other entities.
 Input from these providers via consultation is incorporated into our consolidated planning process.
 Each agency will continue to reach out to its constituency to solicit feedback on their individual programs.